zadm/aws-bootcamp-cruddur-2023/journal/week3.md

 [Docker File](../jwt-authorizer-api/Dockerfile)

 ### `Envoy front proxy`
 Envoy front proxy is setup in front of the jwt-authorizer in order to proxy the http request send from the react app.
-All the request with the path /api/ are intercepted and validated the token with jwt-authorizer.
+All the requests with the path /api/ are intercepted and validate the token with jwt-authorizer app.

 [Envoy config file](../envoy/front-envoy.yaml)

 [Envoy Dockerfile](../envoy/Dockerfile)

-## `POC `
+## POC

 [![Cruddur JWT with AWS lib](https://img.youtube.com/vi/Kb0ap_SgJuo/0.jpg)](https://www.youtube.com/watch?v=Kb0ap_SgJuo)